Personal finance

 Our deposit base now stands at £8.4 billion, up from £4.8 billion this time last year, while we’ve expanded our lending from £1.9 billion to £3.1 billion.

 Key milestones in 2021 include our purchase in July of Fleet Mortgages, a specialist buy-to-let lender that, like Starling, began life in 2014 with the aim of running a business its employees could be “proud to work for”.
 We made a commitment to offset our own carbon emissions, excluding lending and investments.
 We raised a further £322 million from some of the world’s biggest financial heavyweights.
-And we launched a host of new features including our Kite app for children aged 6-15, the first full generation of digital finance natives.
+And we launched a host of new features including our Kite app for children aged 6 to 16, the first full generation of digital finance natives.

 As a profitable, fast-growing fintech built on proprietary software and with a substantial loan book, a valuation in excess of £1 billion and a tightly controlled cost-base, Starling now stands in a category of one.